 If you want to learn more about Art Nouveau architecture and how the art movement emerged then the Horta Museum is without a doubt one of the best places to visit.
 The building was completed between 1898 and 1901 and served as the residence and workshop of Victor Horta.

 The Belgian Art Nouveau artist lived and worked here and produced many of his most famous artworks here.
-The house in Brussels is referred to as “Maison & Atelier Horta” and is one of the 4 townhouses designed by Victor Horta that became UNESCO World Heritage sites in 2000.
+The house in Brussels is referred to as “Maison & Atelier Horta” and is one of the 4 townhouses designed by Victor Horta that became UNESCO World Heritage site in 2000.

 9. Casa Batlló – Barcelona, Spain